By CAREEREALISM-Approved Expert, Jessica Miller-Merrell

 This is a new tool I’ve been playing with.
 It’s currently in beta and seeks to integrate and upload all your contacts to one location from Salesforce, Twitter, Facebook, LinkedIn, and your email.
 I’m excited to dive into this tool and give it a thorough test drive.

-My friend, Chris Hoyt, turned me on to this new tool that allows my friends to view my calendar and schedule meetings.
+, turned me on to this new tool that allows my friends to view my calendar and schedule meetings.
 I control the settings and who can view my calendar.
 It uploads your Outlook contacts and auto updates from Outlook to Tungle as well.
-So, Tungle me and let’s connect!
+So, Tungle me

 Once again, another tool I am just experimenting with.
 This allows you to receive one email updating you on multiple social media accounts, such as Facebook and Twitter, saving you the time and stress of clogging up your email box.
 I see this as a good tool for someone who wants to stay connected but isn’t a power user.